dikortis/LetsTalkETC/Episodes/Episode_14.md

-to sell tomorrow but that to have those people have the long-term stake actually be those who are participating directly in the decision making yeah so right and in that sense like you don't have to necessarily know you know pretora like think that you know exactly what those
+to sell tomorrow but that to have those people have the long-term stake actually be those who are participating directly in the decision making so right and in that sense like you don't have to necessarily know you know pretora like think that you know exactly what those